junxit/us-congress-bills-111/bill.md

   >     - **(L)** To fund fire prevention programs.
   >     - **(M)** To educate the public about arson prevention and detection.
   >     - **(N)** To provide incentives for the recruitment and retention of volunteer firefighting personnel for volunteer firefighting departments and other firefighting departments that utilize volunteers.
+  >     - **(O)** To acquire equipment designed to reduce the amount of water used in firefighting or training firefighting personnel.
   >   - **(4)** *Fire prevention and firefighter safety research and development programs*
   >     - **(A)** *In general* For each fiscal year, the Director shall use not less than 10 percent of the funds made available under subsection (e)—
   >       - **(i)** to make grants to fire departments for the purpose described in paragraph (3)(L);